coderx0319/Loan_Eligibilty_Predictor_ML/README.md

-# Loan Eligibility Prediction Web App
+# Loan Eligibility Prediction Web Application By Shantanu Vedante

 This repository contains a web application for predicting loan eligibility using a logistic regression model.
 The application is built with Streamlit and provides an interactive interface for users to input their details and get predictions on their loan eligibility.